theupdateframework/python-tuf/tuf/interposition/README.md

 }
 ```

+TODO: Explain `network_locations`, `target_paths`, and the rest of the
+parameters.

-"target_paths" is optional: If you do not tell TUF to selectively match paths
+`target_paths` is optional: If you do not tell TUF to selectively match paths
 with regular expressions, TUF will work over any path under the given network
 location.
 However, if you do specify it, you are then telling TUF how to
 transform a specified path into another one, and TUF will *not* recognize any